-Abraham Lincoln’s famous “Gettysburg Address” and the dedication of the Soldiers’ National Cemetery are commemorated with a special ceremony, a parade, and an illumination of the cemetery each year in mid-November.
+Abraham Lincoln’s famous “Gettysburg Address” and the dedication of the Soldiers’ National Cemetery are commemorated with a special ceremony, a parade, and an illumination of the cemetery each November.
 The 17th Annual Gettysburg Remembrance Day Parade and Illumination take place on November 23, 2019, from 5:30 to 9 p.m. and are free to attend.
 However, guests are encouraged to make a donation to help support the Gettysburg Foundation, which maintains the Soldier's National Cemetery and helps local veterans through community service and charity programs in the region.

 When it comes to the holiday season, many travelers worry about gaining weight from all the delicious meals you'll encounter this time of year.
 Fortunately, there are also a number of Turkey Trots and Fun Runs taking place in the Capital Region this November where you can burn off all those Thanksgiving calories.
 A variety of organizations in Washington, D.C., Maryland, and Northern Virginia sponsor walks and runs to raise money for charity: